 The most direct approach is the administration of research-grade NAD+ itself.
 This method introduces the complete, ready-to-use coenzyme directly into the system for study.
 At Oath Peptides, we provide high-purity NAD+ for researchers dedicated to investigating its direct effects on cellular function, energy metabolism, and repair mechanisms.
 This allows for precise control over the variable being studied, which is essential for rigorous scientific inquiry.

 Another popular research avenue involves using NAD+ precursors—the raw materials your body uses to synthesize its own NAD+.
 The two most well-known precursors are Nicotinamide Mononucleotide (NMN) and Nicotinamide Riboside (NR).
 These smaller molecules are studied for their ability to enter cells and be converted into NAD+ through specific enzymatic pathways.
-Research in both animal models and human clinical trials suggests that supplementation with these precursors can effectively raise NAD+ levels in various tissues [2].
+Research in both animal models and human laboratory studie(s) suggests that supplementation with these precursors can effectively raise NAD+ levels in various tissues [2].

 A Deeper Look into the Science of the NAD+ Peptide